The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Sharp interfaces: medium with a non-trivial pinning interval at every direction

-which is incident on $\gamma(0)$ and $\gamma(n)$, respectively outgoing and incoming.
+which is incident on $\gamma(m)$ and $\gamma(n)$, respectively outgoing and incoming.

-When $\gamma$ is a simple closed path $(S_{\gamma},U_{\gamma})$, as defined above, joins all the nodes/edges along $\gamma$ except misses the node at $\gamma(0)$.
+When $\gamma$ is a simple closed path $(S_{\gamma},U_{\gamma})$, as defined above, joins all the nodes/edges along $\gamma$ except misses the node at $\gamma(m)$.
 Of course we can simply patch this node in using basically the same procedure as before, although it is slightly awkward to phrase in our terminology.
-Simply take
+Simply take $(S_*,U_*)$ to be the $\textup{node.join}$ of the ordered triple